Your baby, your body, your partner and the prenatal visit, plus tips for the 15th week of pregnancy.

 At your next appointment, the doctor may pull out a tape measure, ask you to lie down, and begin to measure fundal height about the 15th week.
 Fundal height is the distance between the top of the uterus and pubic bone.
 Typically, the fundal height will measure (in centimeters) the same as the week of pregnancy — the 15th week would equal 15 centimeters.

-Research studies have proven that moms who receive more hugs tend to give out more hugs.
-Expectant fathers can work on this by hugging often.
 Preparing the baby’s room is another tangible way to take part in the new baby’s life.
 Mom will need help moving furniture, painting, and building the many pieces of baby furniture needed for the room.
-Assembling other items like strollers, car seats, and changing tables can also help dad put a finger on being a father.
+Assembling other items like strollers, car seats, and changing tables can also help your partner prepare for the new baby.

 Tips for this week